 Pictured is Dr William Grimmer and his wife Jean (nee Patterson)

 The Grimmer family, today known only to those with an interest in Kimberley’s history, played a major role in the business, social and sporting scene of the city virtually from its birth until 1951.

-William Grimmer was born in Waterden, Norfolk, England, on 19 September 1834, a son and fourth child of six from the union of John Robert Grimmer and Ellen Grimmer (nee Gibbon).
-All of John and Ellen’s six children were born in England before the family emigrated to Colesberg in the Cape Colony where they purchased the farm “Holle River” – the large area to the east of the railway line in Colesberg.
-This circa the middle 1840s.
+William Grimmer was born in Waterden, Norfolk, England, on 19 September 1834, fourth child of six from the union of John Robert Grimmer and Ellen Grimmer (nee Gibbon).
+All of their six children were born in England before the entire family emigrated to Colesberg in the Cape Colony where they purchased the farm “Holle River” – the large area to the east of the railway line in Colesberg.
+This was circa the middle 1840s.
 William’s eldest sister Anne married David Arnot in Colesberg in 1845, Arnot being well-known for his part in the Griqua nation’s claims to the area that included the diamond fields.

-Not much is known about the early life of William excepting that he went to Scotland to study medicine at Edinburgh University in Scotland, which is where he met his wife Jean (nee Patterson), Jean being born in Aberdeen, Scotland on 22 May 1839.
+Not much is known about the early life of William excepting that he went to Scotland to study medicine at Edinburgh University, which is where he met his wife Jean (nee Patterson), Jean being born in Aberdeen, Scotland on 22 May 1839.

 He was back in Colesberg by 1861, being employed as a medical inspector in 1862 before promotion to District Surgeon in 1863.
 Marriage to Jean was circa 1861, their first child Irvine Rowell Grimmer being born in Colesberg on 7 July 1862.

 It was William that organised the first cricket match in Colesberg, this in November 1862, who together with others cleared an area south-west of the town for the field, prepared a dusty pitch, appointed umpires and erected awnings to shelter the ladies from the sun.
 The ladies duly appeared in “fashionable gowns”.